darvinjsdprog/DependencyTest/README.md

 # DependencyTest
 DependencyTest For Quantiva

-C# Console proyect to handle the requirments of the test.
+C# Console project to handle the requirments of the test.

 The project is not finish.